AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 ## The Story So Far {#story-so-far}

-In the previous document of the AEM Quick Site Creation journey, [Manage Your Demo Sites,](manage.md) you learned how you can manage the demo sites you created.
+In the previous document of the AEM Reference Demos Add-On journey, [Create Demo Site,](create-site.md) you created a new demo site based on the templates of the Reference Demo Add-On.
 You should now:

-* Understand how to access the Self-Service Demo Utilities.
+* Understand how to access the AEM authoring environment.
-* Know what utilities are available to you.
+* Know how to create a site based on a template.
-* How to delete an existing demo site or template.
+* Understand the basics of navigating the site structure and editing a page.

 Now that you have your own demo site to explore and understand the tools available to help you manage your demo sites, you can now enable the full AEM Screens as a Cloud Service experience for your demo sites.